 With this in mind, immediately framing a defense strategy, with a capable criminal defense attorney, will allow you to effectively argue your case and increase your chances of getting the charges dropped or even completely dismissed.

-With years of experience dealing with similar violent crime cases, the attorneys at The Law Offices of Richard C. McConathy can be counted on to provide excellent client service, while making certain that your individual rights are protected throughout the entire criminal process.
+With years of experience dealing with similar violent crime cases, the attorneys at Law Offices of Richard C. McConathy can be counted on to provide excellent client service, while making certain that your individual rights are protected throughout the entire criminal process.

 Injury to an Elderly or Disabled Person under Texas Law